jpsca/allspeak/docs/en/request.rst

 On each request, Allspeak tries to guess the user's prefered locale (an ISO 639-1 language code like 'es', 'en-US', etc.) that is also available in the list of available locales defined by your application.

-It tries the following sources, in order, until it found one suitable option:
+It tries the following sources, in order, until it found a suitable option:

 - A `request` attribute named `'locale'`
 - A `'locale'` parameter in the URL.
 Eg: `http://example.com/